-BET Awards to honor Nipsey Hussle; Cardi, Lil Nas to perform
+Cardi B kicks off BET Awards, Lil Baby wins best new artist

+“Beyoncé would be proud,” actress Yara Shahidi said before she presented the first award of the night — best new artist — to rapper Lil Baby.

+“This is my first time receiving an award,” he said.
+“I just want to thank my fans.”
-Nipsey Hussle, the late rapper who was a respected and beloved community activist in South Los Angeles, will be honored at the 2019 BET Awards with the Humanitarian Award.

-The posthumous honor will be presented Sunday night at the Microsoft Theater in Los Angeles.
-The rapper is also nominated for best hip-hop male artist at the awards show.
+Later in the show, Nipsey Hussle, the late rapper who was a respected and beloved community activist in South Los Angeles, will be honored with the Humanitarian Award.
+Hussle is also nominated for best hip-hop male artist at the awards show.

 Born Ermias Asghedom, Hussle was shot to death on March 31 outside his South Los Angeles clothing store in what police said was a personal dispute.
 His funeral, where Beyoncé and Jay-Z were among the big-name celebrities who attended, was held at the Staples Center in Los Angeles.
 The last celebrity funeral held at the concert arena was Michael Jackson’s in 2009.